 The EC shall decide if the requested issue is of such importance to the AAPL that the AAPL will or can incurthe legal fees and costs necessary to file the required pleading(s).
 If the EC decides that AAPL will not or cannot incur the legal fees and costs necessary to file the required pleading(s), the AAPL Executive Vice President shall so advise the party making the request and shall request that such party reimburse AAPL for the legal fees and costs incurred.
 If the party making the request will reimburse AAPL legal fees and costs, the AAPL Executive Vice President shall advise said party both orally and in writing that regardless of such reimbursement, AAPL shall have the exclusive authority to determine the content of any and all pleading(s) presented by the AAPL.
-The AAPL Executive Vice President may request an advance payment against the estimated legal fees and cost reimbursement.
-If the party making the request refuses to reimburse AAPL for the legal fees and costs, the request may be denied.
+The AAPL Executive Vice President may request an advance payment against the estimated legal fees and cost costs, the request refuses to reimburse AAPL for the legal fees and costs, the request refuses to reimburse AAPL for the legal fees and cost costs.